-Your Name, Please

-Welcome to the final, fun-filled exciting exam.
+Your Name, Please Welcome to the final, fun-filled exciting exam.
 There is only one correct answer for each question, so please select the BEST one.
 A True or False question must be completely true or else it is false.
 If you have any questions, please call on me.
 There is a total of 100 points possible for this test.

-Multiple Choice - True/False Questions: Each question is worth 2 $\frac{1}{2}$ (100 points).
+Multiple Choice - True/False Questions: Each question is worth 2 1⁄2 (100 points).
 Please place your responses in the spaces on the left.
 1. It is correct to assume that all Native Americans were of the same culture.

-2. The patterns of European settlement of Central and South America reflects:

-- 1. Only people from Spain settled in the region - 2.
-A pattern similar to that of the United States; people from many European countries - 3.
-Only Spanish, French, and Germans settled in the region - 4.
-Very few people from Europe settled in the region

-3. Which of the following settlement processes helped establish the legal claims of a group of people?

-- 1. Proclaiming ownership in the name of the King or Queen - 2.
-Drawing your border on a map - 3.
-Stating your claim in writing - 4.
-Effective settlement (having your citizens live there)

-4. The American culture can best be described as a:
+TRUE OR FALSE 2.
+The patterns of European settlement of Central and South America reflects: 1.
+Only people from Spain settled in the region 2.
+A pattern similar to that of the United States; people from many European countries 3.
+Only Spanish, French, and Germans settled in the region 4.
+Very few people from Europe settled in the region 3.
+Which of the following settlement processes helped establish the legal claims of a group of people?
+1 Probleming our auchining the name of the Wing or Our 1.
+Proclaiming ownership in the name of the King or Queen 2.
+Drawing your border on a map 3.
+Stating your claim in writing 4.
+Effective settlement (having your citizens live there) 4.
+The American culture can best be described as a: 7.
+The American culture can best be described as a.

-- 1. Melting Pot
+1. Meiting Pot

-- 2. Stew Pot
+2. Stew Pot

-- 3. White Anglo-Saxon Protestant culture
+3. White Anglo-Saxon Protestant culture

-- 4. Rust Bowl
+4. Rust Bowl

-5. Which of the following Pre-Columbian groups had an empire in what is now Mexico?
+5. Which of the following Pre-Columbian groups had an n what is now Mexico?

-- 1. Yucantanian
+1. Yucantanian

-- 2. Spanish
+2. Spanish

-- 3. Aztecs
+3. Aztecs

-- 4. Incas
+4. Incas

-6. The combination of agriculture and industry (processing) is known as:
+(process 6.
+The combination of agriculture and industry ing) is known as:

-- 1. Land tenure
+1. Land tenure

-- 2. Plantation
+2. Plantation

-- 3. Nationalization
+3. Nationalization

-- 4. Periodic market
+4. Periodic market

-7. Technically, the ethnic term "anglo" can only be applied to the people from the culture of England or derived from the English culture.
-TRUE OR FALSE

-8. While the Europeans and their cultures had a major impact upon the indigenous peoples of the New World, the opposite was not true (the New World cultures had no impact on Europe).

-9. Which of the following indigenous peoples had a large empire in present-day Peru?
+to the p English of the impact of the 7.
+Technically, the ethnic term "anglo" can only be applied people from the culture of England or derived from the culture.
+TRUE OR FALSE 8.
+While the Europeans and their cultures had a major upon the indigenous peoples of the New World, the opposite true (the New World cultures had no impact on Europe).
+OR FALSE 9.
+Which of the following indigenous peoples had a large in present-day Peru?

-- 1. Aztecs
+1. Aztecs

-- 2. Mayans
+2. Mayans

-- 3. Navajos
+3. Navajos

-- 4. Incas
+4. Incas

 10. All of the following are significant about the Homestead Act of 1862 EXCEPT:

-- 1. For the first time single women could claim land - 2.
-It was the first U.S. land act - 3.
-Most Southerners were excluded - 4.
-Lands west of the Missouri River were open to settlement
+1. For the first time single women could claim land

+2. It was the first U.S. land act

+3. Most Southerners were excluded

+4. Lands west of the Missouri River were open to settlement

 11. In Central and South America most villagers shop at:

-- 1. Super Markets
+1. Super Markets

-- 2. Malls
+2. Malls

-- 3. Costco
+3. Costco

-- 4. Periodic Markets
+4. Periodic Markets

 12. In most Central and South American countries Spanish is the language spoken by most people.

-13. All of the following apply to "T Towns" EXCEPT:
+TRUE or FALSE 13.
+All of the following apply to "T Towns" EXCEPT:

-- 1. Settlement of the town preceded the railroad - 2.
-The "wrong side of the track" was common - 3.
-Fresno and Hanford are good examples of a "T Town" - 4.
-Businesses that dealt in bulky goods were located parallel to the tracks while "Main Street" was at a right angle (90°)
+Settlement of the town preceded the railroad

+2. The "wrong side of the track" was common

+3. Fresno and Hanford are good examples of a "T Town"

+4. Businesses that dealt in bulky goods were located parallel

+to the tracks while "Main Street" was at a right angle (90°)

 14. What is the process called that lets countries legally take over the assets of foreign companies?

-- 1. Eminent domain
+1. Eminent domain

-- 2. Nationalization
+2. Nationalization

-- 3. Manifest destiny
+3. Manifest destiny

-- 4. Bilateral normalization
+4. Bilateral normalization

-15. Which of the following allowed people living in rural
+15. Which of the following allowed people living in rura